A new class of traversable exponential wormhole metrics: Photon sphere and innermost stable circular orbit(ISCO)

 \section{Photon sphere and innermost stable circular orbit(ISCO)}

 In the region of the photon sphere the gravity is enormously strong that even the photons are bound to travel in orbits, thet is why they are also called the last photon orbit.
+A photon sphere has been defined as a timelike hypersurface of the form $\{r=r_{cl}\}$ where $r_{cl}$ is the closest distance of approach for which the Einstein bending angle of a light ray is large \cite{virbhadra2000schwarzschild}.
 It is located farther from the centre of a blackhole than the event horizon.
 There are no stable free fall orbits that exist within or cross the photon sphere.
-The Schwarzschild unstable circular photon orbit or photon sphere for massless particle is at $r_s=\frac{3GM}{c^2}=\frac{3r_0}{2}=3m$, where $r_0$ is the Schwarzschild radius or the radius of the event horizon, $G$ is universal Gravitational constant, $M$ is the mass of the Schwarzschild blackhole and $c$ is the speed of light in vacuum. \\On the otherhand ISCO(innermost stable circular orbit) is the smallest marginally stable circular orbit in which a test particle can stably orbit a massive object in General Relativity.
-The location of ISCO or the ISCO radius depends on the angular momentum (spin) of the central object.
+The Schwarzschild unstable circular photon orbit or photon sphere for massless particle is at $r_s=\frac{3GM}{c^2}=\frac{3r_0}{2}=3m$ \cite{claudel2001geometry}, where $r_0$ is the Schwarzschild radius or the radius of the event horizon, $G$ is universal Gravitational constant, $M$ is the mass of the Schwarzschild blackhole and $c$ is the speed of light in vacuum.
+The existence of a photon sphere in space-time has important implications for gravitational lensing.
+In any space-time containing a photon sphere, gravitational lensing give rise to relativistic images \cite{virbhadra2000schwarzschild, virbhadra2022distortions, virbhadra2022compactness, adler2022cosmological, virbhadra2009relativistic, virbhadra2008time, virbhadra1998role, virbhadra2002gravitational}. \\On the otherhand ISCO(innermost stable circular orbit) is the smallest marginally stable circular orbit in which stable circular motion is still possible.
+The location of ISCO or the ISCO radius depends on the angular momentum (spin) of the central object \cite{misner1973freeman}.
 We want to highlight that the notion of ISCO depends only on the geodesic equations, not on the assumed field equations chosen for setting up the spacetime.
-For a non-spinning massive object, the ISCO radius for Schwarzschild spacetime is $r_s=3r_0=6m$. \\Now, in order to find the circular orbit for the modified metric Eq.(\ref{(2)}), let us consider the affinely parameterized tangent vector to the worldline of a massive or massless particle
+For a non-spinning massive object, the ISCO radius for Schwarzschild spacetime is $r_s=3r_0=6m$ \cite{jefremov2015innermost, kaplan2022circular, landau2013classical}. \\Now, in order to find the circular orbit for the modified metric Eq.(\ref{(2)}), let us consider the affinely parameterized tangent vector to the worldline of a massive or massless particle,

 Where $\epsilon$ can takes value $-1$ or $0$. $-1$ corresponds to a timelike trajectory and $0$ corresponds to a null trajectory.
 Now we set $\theta=\frac{\pi}{2}$, then the Eq.(\ref{previous}) reduces to,